Skip to main content

 The index scope defines the search scope of Listary.
 If you consider your computer a book, the index is like the book's table of contents, which helps you quickly locate your desired content.

-Listary's indexing scope:
+Listary's indexing scope

 By default, Listary automatically indexes all NTFS partitions on your local disk.